Table of Contents:

 - How to Calculate Calories for Weight Gain

-Just like with people, a cat’s calorie needs depend on several factors.
+Just like with humans, a cat’s calorie requirements depend on several factors.
 Calories, the technical term for energy from food, are required for essential processes such as digestion, respiration, nervous and circulatory system control, and other normal bodily functions.
-In addition to the body’s basic needs for everyday life, a cat’s daily intake is determined by their age, sex, activity level, and body condition.
-For example:
+In addition to the body’s basic needs, a cat’s daily intake is determined by age, sex, activity level, and body condition.

 - Young cats, those who have not been spayed or neutered, active cats, sick cats, and underweight cats need more calories.

 - Older cats, spayed or neutered cats, inactive cats, and overweight or immobile cats need fewer calories.

 How to Calculate How Much Your Cat Can Eat Per Day

 Feeding too little food can deprive your cat of necessary energy and feeding too much can result in obesity.
 To determine how much food your cat should eat per day, follow these steps.